raymondklutse/TF-IDF/README.md

 # TF-IDF

-The aim of this project is to create a pipeline for information retrieval using TF-IDF.
+The aim of this project is to create a data pipeline for information retrieval using TF-IDF.
 This project was developed using Spark, Scala and a corpus containing BBC news